 Mr. de St. Valiers the Bishop of Quebec, arriv'd likewise on the 15th at the same Port.
-He had imbarqu'd in the preceding Spring, on board of a Bark that he had hir'd to transport him to Acadia, to Newfound-land, and to the other Countries of his Diocess.
-Mr. de Frontenac our Governour, set out for Monreal in a Canow, four or five days after his Arrival; and I had the honour to accompany him.
-All Indeavours were us'd to disswade him from undertaking that Voyage, when the feafon was fo cold, and so far advanc'd: For, as I inform'd you before, the Ice is thicker and stronger here in Octob. than 'tis at Paris in January; which, is very strange.
-Notwithstanding all the Remonstrances drawn from the Hardships and Inconveniences of the Voyage, he flighted the Fatigues of the Water, and threw himfelf into a Canow in the fixty eighth year of his his Age.
-Nay, he took the abdication of Fort Frontenac so much to Heart, that he had gone straight thither, if the Nobility, the Priests, and the Inhabitants of Monreal, had not intreated him with joynt Supplications, not to expose his Person to the danger of the Falls and Cataracts that lie in that Palfage.
-In the mean time some Gentlemen of Canada, follow'd by a hundred Coureurs de Bois, under the command of Mr. Mantet, ventur'd upon the Voyage, with intent to learn the State of the Fort.
-I acquainted you in my last Letter, that Mr. de Valrenes had blown up the Walls of the Fort, when he he made his Retreat; but by good luck, the damage was not so great as 'twas took to be; for the Party commanded by Mr. Mantet, have already rear'd up the ruinous Wall to the height of some Fathoms, and will continue to work upon the repair of the Fort all this Winter.
-This News Mr. de Frontenae receiv'd last Night, which was the sixth after his return to this City.
+He had imbarqu'd in the preceding Spring, on board of a Bark that he had hir'd to transport him to Acadia. to Newfound-land, and to the other Countries of his Diocese.
+Mr. de Frontenac our Governor, set out for Monreal in a Canow, four or five Days after his Arrival; and I had the Honour to accompany him.
+All Endeavours were us'd to dissuade him from undertaking that Voyage, when the Season was fo cold, and fo far advanc'd: For, as I inform'd you before, the Ice is thicker and stronger here in Octob. than 'tis at Paris in January; which, is very strange.
+Notwithstanding all the Remonstrances drawn from the Hardships and Inconveniencies of the Voyage. he flighted the Fatigues of the Water, and threw himself into a Canow in the fixty-eighth Year of his Age.
+Nay, he took the Abdication of Fort Frontenac fo much to Heart, that he had gone streight thither, if the Nobility, the Priests, and the Inhabitants of Monreal, had not intreated him, with joint Supplications, not to expose his Person to the Danger of the Falls and Cataracts that lie in that Paffage.
+In the mean time some Gentlemen of Canada, follow'd by a hundred Coureurs de Bois, under the Command of Mr. Mantet, ventur'd upon the Voyage, with intent to learn the State of the Fort.
+I acquainted you in my last Letter, that Mr. de Valrenes had blown up the Walls of the Fort, when he made his Retreat; but by good luck, the Damage was not so great as 'twas took to be; for the Party commanded by Mr. Mantet, have already rear'd up the ruinous Wall to the height of some Fathoms, and will continue to Work upon the Repair of the Fort all this Winter.
+This News Mr. de Frontenac receiv'd last Night, which was the fixth after his Return to this City.